Smid1/CS50-Problem-Sets/README.md

 Also, before that, there was another problem to be resolved for those who were not so comfortable programming, I solved it as well.
 However, as it was too simple (code a program that gives the minimum amount of coins to give as a change of a <$1 buy) I chose not to put in here.

 ### Week 2 - Scrabble
-That time we had to write a program about the Scrabble game.
+Now time we had to write a program about the Scrabble game.

 For those that are unfamiliar with Scrabble (as I was), it is a game that gives a certain score for each player's words based on the values of each letter.
 The program should do exactly what the game is all about by typing the player's words, and then prompt who won or if it was a tie.